 Establishing a living trust is a highly effective way to protect the assets you may wish to leave to your family members and other such individuals when you pass on.
 With a living trust, your beneficiaries will receive their inheritances while avoiding the probate process.

 A Trust can hold many types of assets.
-Your trust and assets is a topic a Woodland Hills, CA estate planning attorney at the Law Offices of Andrew Cohen will gladly discuss with you in greater detail.
+Your trust and assets are topics a Woodland Hills, CA, estate planning attorney at the Law Offices of Andrew Cohen will gladly discuss with you in greater detail.
 In the meantime, this overview will give you a general sense of the types of assets a living trust can protect.

 They include, but aren’t necessarily limited to: